YashGaidhani/personal-pm-portfolio/README.md

 ---

 *All content is original.
-Written by Yash Gaidhani, PGDM General Management, XLRI Jamshedpur (2024–2026).*
+Written by Yash Gaidhani, PGDM General Management, MBA XLRI Jamshedpur.*